diegoesp89/PersonalContactCard/replit.md

 - Conditional display of contact information (e.g., WhatsApp only if data exists).
 - Real-time search and alphabetical sorting in the admin panel.
 - Robust error handling and caching for image serving from Object Storage.
-- Integrated system contact details (WhatsApp, phone, email, Instagram) in a footer modal.
+- Integrated system contact details (WhatsApp, phone, email, Instagram) in a footer modal with EULA (Terms and Conditions) in three languages.
 - Special features like a "DEMO" ribbon for `inDev` contacts and a dedicated `/menu-demo` page with an Arabic theme.
 - Automatic redirection from old Replit URLs to `cashirts.cl`.
 - **Extended Profile**: Password-protected linking between contacts.
 Contacts can have an "Extended Profile" button that requires password verification before redirecting to another contact's profile.
 Password validation is server-side only for security.
+- **Google Maps Integration**: Interactive map display for office addresses using Google Maps Embed API with secure environment variable configuration.

 ## External Dependencies